DBJDBJ/dosminer/README.md

 Original was written in C. It compileth and worketh using Borland Turbo C and its console library.

-Alternative was supposed to use (Stroustrup graph)[http://www.stroustrup.com/Programming/Graphics/] But is was never tried.
-Probably it only compiled.
+Alternative was probably supposed to use (Stroustrup graph)[http://www.stroustrup.com/Programming/Graphics/].
+Which is a mistake as that is cpp not c.

+MSVC WIN32 console was never tried.
+Probably it only compileth.